 Our primary source of liquidity is cash provided through the operations of our businesses.
-We have access to external financing sources such as our \$2.5 billion five-year revolving credit facility and the capital markets.
-Our principal uses of cash from operations include the creation of new programming and film content, acquisitions of third-party content, and interest and income tax payments.
-We also use cash for the repayment of debt, quarterly cash dividends, capital expenditures and acquisitions of businesses, as well as discretionary share repurchases under our stock repurchase program, as deemed appropriate.
+We have access to external financing sources such as our revolving credit facility and the capital markets.
+Our principal uses of cash from operations include the creation of new programming and film content, acquisitions of third-party content, interest and income tax payments.
+We also use cash for the repayment of debt, quarterly cash dividends, capital expenditures and acquisitions of businesses.

 The Media Networks segment consistently generates a significant percentage of our cash flow from operating activities.
 Advertising is generally purchased by large media buying agencies and our affiliate revenues are earned from cable and direct-to-home satellite television operators and other distributors.
 The Filmed Entertainment segment's operational results and ability to generate cash flow from operations substantially depend on the number and timing of films and television series in development and production, the level and timing of print and advertising costs, and the public's response to our theatrical film and home entertainment releases.
 In general, our segments require relatively low levels of capital expenditures in relation to our annual cash flow from operations.
-This contributes to our ability to generate cash flow for future investment in our content and business operations, which we expect to be able to maintain over time.
+This contributes to our ability to generate cash flow for future investment in our content and business operations, which we expect to be able to maintain over time

 We use commercial paper borrowings, backstopped by our credit facility, and the credit facility to fund short-term domestic liquidity needs principally driven by the timing of our domestic operating cash flows.
-Our cash and cash equivalents totaled \$1.389 billion as of September 30, 2017, of which \$1.135 billion was held by our foreign subsidiaries and is substantially all deemed indefinitely reinvested in our foreign operations.
-While we currently do not intend or foresee a need for repatriating funds held in our foreign subsidiaries, should we require additional capital in the U.S., we could elect to repatriate these funds or access external financing.
-Repatriating funds could result in a higher effective tax rate and cash taxes paid.
+Our cash and cash equivalents totaled \$1.557 billion as of September 30, 2018, of which \$671 million was held by our foreign subsidiaries.